graphile/worker/README.md

 - `job_key` - unique identifier for the job, used to update or remove it later if needed (see [Updating and removing jobs](#updating-and-removing-jobs)); can also be used for de-duplication
+- `priority` - an integer representing the jobs priority.
+Jobs are executed in numerically ascending order of priority (jobs with a numerically smaller priority are run first).

 Typically you'll want to set the `identifier` and `payload`: